 Sit down at a table with your spine straight.
 Relax all your body muscles.
 Next, instead of taking your usual inhalation, take a slightly smaller inhalation (about 10-15% less air) and then, in order to exhale, do nothing!
 Just immediately relax all body muscles, especially the upper chest and other breathing muscles.
 Take another (smaller) inhale and again completely relax.
 This image shows the required respiratory pattern.

-With each breath, continue to take a small or reduced inhalation and then completely relax.
-You will soon experience light but comfortable air hunger.
-Your goal is to maintain this light air hunger for 2-3 minutes.
+With each breath, continue to take small or reduced inhalations and then completely relax to exhale.
+You will soon experience light but comfortable air hunger or shortage of air.
+Your goal is to maintain this light air hunger for about 2 minutes.
 For faster results, if you do not suffer from heart disease, hypertension, migraine, and panic attacks, you can make air hunger stronger and stronger.
-Your breathing (it is called reduced breathing) can be frequent during this exercise but this is normal.
-If you do this exercise correctly (you indeed breathe less), your hands and feet will be warm in less than 3 minutes.
+During pregnancy, also avoid using strong air hunger for prolonged period of time.

 How to keep or make cold feet or cold hands warm during sleep or at night

 Lie on your left side or on chest and relax all your body muscles.
 Breathe only through the nose.
 Follow the previous instructions for reduced breathing to get a quick relief for cold feet or hands at night or during sleep.